eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-201.md

 title: API Challenges Solution For - authentication passed 201
 seo_title: Solution: authentication passed 201 | API Challenges
 description: How to solve API challenge 30 - authenticate with username and password for basic auth.
+seo_description: Use this walkthrough to solve authentication passed 201 with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---